-The logic: When the green flag is clicked, Shocked cat will hide and Cat1 will be able to move around and crash into the edge of the track.
+The logic: When the green flag is clicked, Ghost will hide and Cat1 will be able to move around and crash into the edge of the track.
 If it does, a message called 'Zapped' will be broadcast.
-Shocked cat is waiting for this message.
+Ghost is waiting for this message.
 When it comes, it will flash twice and then hide.
 It will also broadcast 'zapped_over'.
 Cat1 is waiting for this message.
 It will alert Cat1 to reappear (show).